brianchirls/ChromaGL/README.md

 API
 ---
-`ChromaGL(source, target, options)`
-Object constructor
+`ChromaGL(source, target, options)`: Object constructor
 - source = canvas/img/video object (or selector string)
 - target = canvas object (or selector string)
 - options (not required):
 	- clip = object containing `x`, `y`, `width` and `height` representing clipping area (all parameters are 0 to 1, as factor of full image dimensions)
 	- alpha = object containing `x`, `y`, `width` and `height` representing part of image containing alpha mask
 	- source = object containing `x`, `y`, `width` and `height` representing part of image containing source to be keyed (for use with alpha)
 	- errorCallback: callback function to be called in case of error

-`.hasWebGL()`
-returns true if browser supports WebGL, else false
+`.hasWebGL()`: returns true if browser supports WebGL, else false

-`.source(source)`
-Set source containing video or image to key.
+`.source(source)`: Set source containing video or image to key.
 Can be changed after object creation.
 - source = canvas/img/video object (or tag/id string)

-`.target(target)`
-Set target canvas on which to paint keyed image.
+`.target(target)`: Set target canvas on which to paint keyed image.
 Can be changed after object creation.
 - target = canvas object (or tag/id string)

 `.addChromaKey(keys, channel)`
 - keys = array or single of key parameters, any of the following formats:
 	- string: 'pre' = pre-computed alpha channel, defaults to
 	- string: 'blue' or 'green' color preset
 	- array of 3 numbers: RGB color
 	- object: params for color/pre-rendered key
 		- mode (required): 'pre' for pre-computed or 'chroma' for color-based
 		- color (required): 'blue' or 'green' or array of 3 numbers (chroma mode only)
 		- threshold: Euclidean distance cutoff (chroma mode only)
 		- fuzzy: float >= 1.0, multiple of threshold as outer limit of feathering (chroma mode only)
 		- source: which channel contains alpha mask.
 0 = red, 1 = blue, 2 = green (pre mode only)
 		- channel: select an output channel (overrides `channel` parameter to method)
 - channel: select an output channel 0 = red, 1 = blue, 2 = green

 returns array of key id's, in case you want to remove them later

 `.removeChromaKey(id)`
 - id = single or array of integers of keys to delete

-`.setThreshold(id, threshold, fuzzy)`
-Change chroma key parameters for
+`.setThreshold(id, threshold, fuzzy)`: Change chroma key parameters for distance threshold
 - id = key to modify
 - threshold = Euclidean distance cutoff
 - fuzzy (optional) = float >= 1.0, multiple of threshold as outer limit of feathering

-`.go(frameRate, play)`
-Start a draw loop that updates and paints keyed image to canvas for every frame
+`.go(frameRate, play)`: Start a draw loop that updates and paints keyed image to canvas for every frame
 - frameRate (optional) = frames per second
 - play (optional) = true/false, should we start playing the video

-`.stop(pause)`
-Stop draw loop
+`.stop(pause)`: Stop draw loop
 - pause (optional) = true/false, should we pause the video

-`.refresh(clear, noThrottle)`
-Update frame from video and paint to canvas
+`.refresh(clear, noThrottle)`: Update frame from video and paint to canvas
 - clear: true/false whether to clear the canvas first
 - noThrottle: true/false.
 Unless true, refresh will only paint canvas if there is a new frame or chroma parameters have changed

-`.paint()`
-Paints current video frame to target canvas
+`.paint()`: Paints current video frame to target canvas

-`.draw(image, target, channel, invert)`
-Not implemented yet.
+`.draw(image, target, channel, invert)`:  Not implemented yet.
 Will allow painting of images to canvas using partial alpha masks from different channels
 - invert = bool, invert alpha mask

 Notes